texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 Here, we got a `string userName` from the user and sent it to the `printGreeting` function by placing it inside the parentheses.

 Before going further, we need to discuss the difference between arguments and parameters.
 The value that is placed in the parentheses is called the <b>argument</b> to the function.
-(Or, if there are more than one, they are the arguments) Arguments differ from parameters in that arguments are what you send to a function and parameters are what a function expects to receive.
+(Or, if there are more than one, they are the arguments) Arguments differ from parameters in that arguments are what you send to a function and parameters are what a function expects to receive. *Should this be two sentences?
+It's a big deal and maybe a hard concept to wrap around if you're brand new to coding*

-When the `printGreeting` function is called from `main`, the argument `userName`'s value is copied to the parameter `name` in `printGreeting`.
+When the `printGreeting` function is called from `main`, the *argument* `userName`'s value is copied to the *parameter* `name` in `printGreeting`.
 While the computer is executing the code in `printGreeting`, it can't use the variable `userName`, because that variable is only defined (available) in main (due to scoping).
 So that's why we have a parameter name—the value of `userName` gets copied to `name` so that the program has access to that data.
 When the computer finishes executing `printGreeting` and returns to `main`, it can again use the variable `userName`, but it can no longer use `name`.
 This is again a case of scoping, which is where the variable is defined and can be used.

+*This is our largest paragraph so far.
+It may be a good idea to break down this info, since it is a foundational concept and reinforces scoping*

 As we mentioned before, on of the reasons that functions are so great is that we can reuse them and give them different arguments.
 For example, without changing the `printGreeting` function at all, we can use it to print greetings to three different people: